JoaoAndrioli/JVAS-NLP-Framework/README.md

 # JVAS-NLP-framework
-JVAS as in the initials of my name
+NLP Framework for the core codes I've created for NLP (JVAS as in the initials of my name)